itdxer/blog.itdxer.com/_posts/2021-10-10-knuths-numbers-and-impractical-memory-devices.md

-Notice that up until this point we always estimated the upper bounds on the number of states that each of the memory devices would be able to have.
+Up until this point we always estimated the upper bounds on the number of states that each of the memory devices would be able to have.
 In fact, the estimates are exact if we think that each of the devices represents a digit of the number encoded in binary/ternary base or [mixed radix](https://en.wikipedia.org/wiki/Mixed_radix).
 In other words, we can also say that relation between cells is multiplicative with respect to the memory's size.
 For example, in binary memory devices the total number of possible states